 How do you make money as a software company?
 You need to do something new, stand out, attract users with hype.
 Reliability and efficiency don't generate hype.
-Software that just does its job and gets out of the way doesn't generate hype.
-In fact, it lets you forget it even exists.
 What generates hype is lofty promises that can't be fulfilled and fancy features that no one's ever done before, for good reasons.
-So, programmers end up being paid to do poorly thought-out things.
+So, that's what programmers are paid to do.

 Software *in the right places* is hard to monetize

 Many of the problems in software stem from the bad design of platforms they're built on top of.
-The operating systems and user interface frameworks we use have many design flaws.
+The operating systems and software development tools we use have many design flaws.
 But fixing those flaws is much harder to do and to monetize than making new apps, because there are no users you can sell it to.
-People will pay for an app or a web service, but no one will pay for a user interface framework or a new, better-designed operating system with no apps yet.
+People will pay for an app or a web service, but no one will pay for an app development toolkit or a new, better-designed operating system with no apps yet.

-In general, the only things you can monetize are end-user applications, so that's what most programmers focus on, and may be all they know how to do.
+In general, the only things you can monetize are end-user applications (and software-as-a-service in particular), so that's what most programmers focus on, and may be all they know how to do.
 Many web developers don't know basic facts about how operating systems work.
 They may not know what a file descriptor is or the difference between heap and stack memory.

 Getting something to work temporarily is easier than understanding it

 This one isn't related to capitalism, but rather the accessibility and easy searchability of information via the internet.
-This is of course a good thing, but has the following side effect: it is easier for a programmer to find an immediate solution to a specific problem than to gain a deep understanding of the system the problem is with.
-When your code doesn't work and you can't figure out why, you can search for other people who've had the same problem and often find a solution on a website like StackOverflow, that you can paste into your terminal without understanding why it works or why it was necessary in the first place.
-Often, these quick solutions lead to more problems elsewhere, but that's okay - you can always patch it with another trick you found on StackOverflow.
+This is of course a good thing, but has a bad side effect: it is easier for a programmer to find an immediate solution to a specific problem than to gain a deep understanding of the system the problem is with.
+When your code doesn't work and you can't figure out why, you can search for other people who've had the same problem and often find a solution on a website like StackOverflow, that you can paste into your editor without understanding why it works or why it was necessary in the first place.
+Often, these quick solutions are not really "correct" and lead to more problems in the long term.

-My guess is this was less true before the information revolution, because the only to find a solution was to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.
+I guess this was less true before the information revolution, because the only way to find a solution would've been to read the manual of the system you were using, start to finish, which would open your eyes to the correct, robust solution.

 This work in progress will be somewhere between a curriculum and a study guide for everything I believe programmers should understand.
-I link to resources made by others when I feel I couldn't write a better one myself, or when I haven't had time to do so.
+I link to resources made by others when I don't think I could write a better one myself, or when I haven't had time to do so.
 Also, I sometimes include overlapping resources, because they each contribute some unique information or explanatory angles.